 As discussed, in previous applications, the south side of the A372 differs dramatically from the more densely developed north side, with minimal built form mainly limited to a few sporadic small groups of buildings irregularly interspersed along the roadside amongst the field systems.
 The existing openness of the southern side of the road has been eroded somewhat following the approval of three houses in recent years, however these large dwellings do generally sit centrally in relatively large plots, allowing a degree of openness and views southwards into open countryside to be retained, thereby ensuring some correspondence with local character.
-The submitted scheme will reduce the gaps between the existing approved, and built, development schemes, due to the siting of the proposed dwelling to the far east of the site, and sub-division of the wider site to leave space for the erection of this dwelling alongside the other proposed dwelling.
-Notwithstanding the fact that the other dwelling is not being considered in this particular application, just the proposal now submitted, as well the cumulative impact of a second dwelling, if approved, the proposal would lead to an unacceptable increase in the density of development within the site, with amount of development increased width-wise.
-This increased level of development within the plot, comprising increased massing and density, will further compromise the remaining openness of the site, and is out of keeping with the established character, appearance and rural context of the locality.
+The submitted scheme will however reduce the gaps between the existing approved, and built, development schemes, due to the re-siting of full two storey elements to the far west of the site, and reduction of the plot size as a result of leaving space for the erection of another dwelling.
+Notwithstanding the fact that the second dwelling is not being considered in this particular application, just the proposal now submitted, as well the cumulative impact of a second dwelling, if approved, would lead to an unacceptable increase in the density of development within the site, with amount of development increased width-wise.
+This increased level of development within the plot, comprises increased massing and density, will further compromise the remaining openness of the site, and is out of keeping with the established character, appearance and rural context of the locality.